dottokuya/mandex/README.md

 # MangaDex Web Wrapper for Android

-Web wrapper of MangaDex to work as an Android app (aka a Twitter Lite clone).
+Web wrapper of MangaDex to work as an Android app.
 You can apply this wrapper to your web app too.

 ## Features
 - Wrap the web app inside a single WebView and act like a standalone app (assume your web app is already a SPA/PWA/functional mobile-friendly website)